Solidarity was a cultural and social movement as much as a political one

-Gdańsk Shipyard, formerly Lenin Shipyard in Gdańsk, is a large Polish shipyard located in the city of Gdańsk, Poland.
-A strike by more than 12,000 shipyard workers in 1980 led to the founding of Solidarity (Solidarność), the first non-communist trade union in the Eastern Bloc countries.
-Led by shipyard electrician Lech Wałęsa, the strike was one of the first actions in a campaign of civil resistance, which contributed to the eventual collapse of Communism in Poland and Eastern Europe.
+Gdańsk Shipyard, formerly Lenin Shipyard in Gdańsk, is the historic Polish shipyard located in the city of Gdańsk, Poland.
+A strike by more than 12,000 shipyard workers in 1980 led to the founding of, Solidarity (Solidarność), the first non-communist trade union in the Eastern Bloc countries.
+Led by shipyard election Lech Wałęsa, the strike was one of the first actions in a campaign of civil resistance, which contributed to the eventual collapse of communism in Poland.

 So we can start outside at the entrance to the shipyard where there is the memorial The Monument to the Fallen Shipyard Workers of 1970.
 For the Polish people it is one of the most important post WW2 memorials.
 It is a testament to the strikers and the local people that this monument stands, as the government did not want to memorialize this event, where they killed at least 44 people.
 The monument is deeply connected to Catholicism.
 The crosses represent faith, the anchors represent hope, and the 10 boards represent the love of freedom and the Decalogue.
 The circles in the pavement surrounding the structure represent the circles that ripple out from throwing a stone into water.
 The stone representing freedom and the idea that freedom, like the ripples, is something that you cannot stop.
 The three tower-like structures represent the crucifixions at Golgotha.
 The technique of building the monument was the same as employed for building ships, intentionally reflecting the labor of the workers who were killed by the government troops.